ligato/cn-infra/examples/README.md

 real ETCD and/or Kafka plugins, so for specific examples, they have to be started first.

+Examples with suffix `_lib` showcase the *building blocks* that can be used independently of the plugins/agent concept.
+These examples might be useful if you want to use only a part of the repository.

+Examples with suffix `_plugin` demonstrates the usage of a plugin, that is usually built on the corresponding library.
+The aim of these examples is to showcase the API exposed by the plugins.
+These are the examples you should primarily look at if you are developing plugin-based application.

 Current examples:
 * **[cassandra lib](cassandra_lib)** shows how to use the Cassandra data broker API to access the Cassandra database,